 Step #4 – A quick scan will check if any updates are available and install any that are.

 In most cases, this will only apply to apps that haven’t been given an update in a very long time.
 But, on occasion, an app that is just one Android version behind could be problematic.

-If none of these fixes have been helpful for fixing the Process System isn’t Responding error, then the final thing to do is factory reset.
+If none of these fixes have been helpful for fixing the Process System isn’t Responding error, then the final thing to do is the factory reset.
 This will wipe all of the system files, as well as your personal data, and reinstall the Android system.
 Make sure that you have taken a backup before using this method.
-If not, consider using dr.fone – Android Data Backup & Restore to do so.
+If not, consider using dr.fone – Phone Backup (Android) to do so.

 Step #1 – Open the “Settings” app.